masakhane-io/masakhanePreprocessor/african-stopwords/README.md

 ## Plan
 Open to suggestions, for now I think we can:

-1. Compile a good list of african stopwords and make a feature request to have it officially added on [nltk](https://github.com/nltk/nltk/blob/develop/CONTRIBUTING.md).
+1. Compile a good list of african stopwords and make a feature request to have it added on [nltk](https://github.com/nltk/nltk/blob/develop/CONTRIBUTING.md).

 ___